Necrodev2007/Level-Devil-Wii/README.md

  INSTRUCTIONS

--Download the ZIP file, extract it, and copy the folder named "Devil" to the "apps" folder on your Wii's SD card.
+- Download the ZIP file, extract it, and copy the folder named "Devil" to the "apps" folder on your Wii's SD card.

+- The game works on physical hardware and also on an emulator.

 CONTROLS

--Use the Wii Remote horizontally.
+- Use the Wii Remote horizontally.

--D-Pad = Move
+- D-Pad = Move

 Button 2 = Jump